Salem, Massachusetts: Demographics

-Tourism
+Arts and culture

 Historic homes

 The Pickman House, built c.
 1664, abuts the Witch Memorial and Burying Point Cemetery, the second oldest burying ground in the United States.

 The Gedney House is a historic house museum built c.
 1665 and is the 2nd oldest house in Salem.

 One of the most popular houses in Salem is The Witch House, the only structure in Salem with direct ties to the Salem witch trials of 1692.
 The Witch House is owned and operated by the City of Salem as a historic house museum.

 Hamilton Hall is located on Chestnut Street, where many grand mansions can be traced to the roots of the Old China Trade.
 Hamilton Hall was built in 1805 by Samuel McIntire and is considered one of his best pieces.
 It was declared a National Historic Landmark by the National Park Service in 1970.

 Witch-related tourism

 In recent years, tourism has been an occasional source of debate in the city, with some residents arguing the city should downplay witch tourism and market itself as a more upscale cultural center.
 In 2005, the conflict came to a head over plans by the cable television network TV Land to erect a bronze statue of Elizabeth Montgomery, who played the comic witch "Samantha" in the 1960s series Bewitched.
 A few special episodes of the series were actually filmed in Salem, and TV Land said that the statue commemorated the 35th anniversary of those episodes.
 The statue was sculpted by StudioEIS under the direction of brothers Elliott and Ivan Schwartz.
 Many felt the statue was good fun and appropriate to a city that promotes itself as "The Witch City", and contains a street named "Witch Way".
 Others objected to the use of public property for what was transparently commercial promotion.